 Indeed, it was a lot of work just to get to this point of the hike, but the flip side was that it was all downhill on the way back to the trailhead.

 Furthermore, we pretty much had this entire trail to ourselves (I recalled seeing one or two other couples).

 To say that we had a waterfall trail almost completely to ourselves on a Memorial Day weekend was no small feat to say the least!

-Marble Falls is in Sequoia National Park.
-For information or inquiries about this area as well as current conditions, visit the NPS website.
+Marble Falls is in Sequoia National Park near Visalia in Fresno County, California.
+It is administered by the National Park Service.
+For information or inquiries about this area as well as current conditions, visit their website.

 For context, Three Rivers was about 35 miles (40 minutes drive) east of the Hwy 99 and Hwy 198 junction near Visalia and Tulare.
 Lodgepole was about 79 miles (nearly 2 hours drive) east of Fresno along a combination of Hwy 180 and Hwy 198.
 Los Angeles was about 188 miles (3 hours drive) from Tulare/Visalia and 219 miles (3.5 hours drive) from Fresno.

 Related Top 10 Lists

 No Posts Found

 Featured Images and Nearby Attractions

 No users have submitted a write-up/review of this waterfall